is cuddling good for sleep?

 Sharing a bed and cuddling are usually reserved for romantic partners, so it makes sense that they may coincide.
 Many people find that cuddling at bedtime improves sleep quality.

-Cuddling in bed improves sleep as physical contact releases a hormone called oxytocin.
+Cuddling in bed improves sleep as physical contact releases the hormone oxytocin.
 This is released from the brain’s pituitary gland and floods the body with a sense of physical and emotional well-being.

 Cuddling a partner at bedtime means you’ll benefit from reduced stress levels, lower blood pressure, blocked pain receptors from chronic illness or injuries, and a sense of safety and security.

-Not everybody enjoys cuddling when it’s time to sleep, and that’s fine because this intimate contact releases oxytocin at any time.
-You can interact immediately before sleep and still enjoy all the benefits.
+Not everyone enjoys cuddling at bedtime, and that’s okay because intimate contact releases oxytocin at any time of the day.
+You can interact before sleep and still enjoy all the benefits.

 Is Cuddling Good for Sleep?

-If you wonder, “why do I get sleepy when cuddling?” the answer is oxycontin.
-Oxycontin is sometimes referred to as “the love hormone,” as it floods the body with feelings of comfort, relaxation, and wellness.
+If you wonder, “Why do I get sleepy when cuddling?” the answer is oxycontin.
+It’s sometimes called “the love hormone,” as it floods the body with feelings of comfort, relaxation, and wellness.

-Oxytocin plays a significant role in these benefits of cuddling while sleeping, which may contribute to a better and more peaceful night and answer why cuddling helps you sleep better.
+Oxytocin plays a significant role in the benefits of cuddling while sleeping, which may contribute to a better and more peaceful night and answer why cuddling helps you sleep better.

 We’re never more vulnerable than when we sleep, so knowing that somebody else is in the vicinity through touch will promote feelings of comfort and safety.

-The Journal of Sleep Research confirms that this is particularly important for women with lower attachment security.
+The Journal of Sleep Research found this is important for women with lower attachment security.
 The act of physical contact at bedtime alleviates many of these concerns overnight.

-Even if you have a stable and secure attachment to your partner, these feelings of safety may be welcome.
-Sleeping in unfamiliar locations shared homes, or loud and dangerous neighborhoods can be fretful.
+Even if you have a secure attachment to a partner, these feelings of safety may be welcome.
+Sleeping in unfamiliar locations, shared homes, or loud and dangerous neighborhoods can be fretful.

-Feeling secure while sleeping can also improve the quality of REM sleep.
+Feeling secure while asleep can also improve the quality of REM sleep.
 Throughout the evening, we cycle through various sleep stages, of which REM is the longest and lightest.

-Feeling safe during REM sleep makes you less likely to be plagued by bad dreams or roused from sleep by feelings of subconscious anxiety.
+Feeling safe during REM sleep means you’re less likely to experience bad dreams or be roused from sleep due to feelings of subconscious anxiety.

 Stress Relief